stefanthaler/daily-reflection/README.md

 # Daily Reflection
-A smallpython, command line tool that helps you conduct your daily self-reflection, morning and or evening.
+A small python, command line tool that helps you conduct your daily self-reflection, morning and or evening.
 It allows you to define questions that you want to ask to your selves and stores your daily answers in a password protected storage.

 # Installation

 ## Via pip
+* pip install daily-reflect
-* TBD
+* ./daily-reflect

 ## Via pip + git
+* pip install git+git://github.com/stefanthaler/daily-reflection.git#egg=daily-reflect
-* TBD
+* ./daily-reflect

 ## Via git
 * git clone git@github.com:stefanthaler/daily-reflect